Rakeela/dragora-notes/stats-studynotes.md

 {Paraphrased from Textbook}
 A sample's standard deviation is the square root of the sample's variance.
 {If you calculate the variance as above, then squoot it, you get the width of the standard deviations in the sample set.}

+{There's something here about an n-1 calculation that I don't quite understand.
+Still thinking about it.}